 In 1990, the U.S. Fish and Wildlife Service listed the Mojave Desert tortoise as threatened under the Endangered Species Act.
 This would have impeded development on private and state lands in the county.
 In 1995, local officials signed an agreement to establish a Habitat Conservation Plan (HCP) to protect habitat of the tortoise.
 In trade 300,000 acres of private and state land were released for development.
 HCPs are developed to reduce the regulatory burden on private and state landowners while addressing the habitat needs of listed species.
-The HCP gave economic certainly to be able to develop those lands outside the reserve.
+The HCP gave economic certainty to be able to develop lands outside the reserve.
 Washington County and this reserve, have some of the highest density of endangered, threatened and special status species in Utah.
 A highway was debated in the HCP process but was never part of the agreement of the HCP.
 The only road improvement mentioned in the HCP was to improve the Red Hills Parkway, which was done.

 In 2009, the Red Cliffs National Conservation Area (NCA) was established by U.S. Congress (Public Law 111-11), adding a layer of permanent protection for tortoise habitat and 9 regionally and nationally-significant resource values.
 In 2016, the BLM as the managing agency for the NCA, released the Resource Management Plan (RMP) for the NCA which further studied and rejected a highway through the NCA.
 BLM is following laws set up by Congress to protect this habitat.

 However, local officials today want to go back on their pledge to protect this reserve and build a highway through it in order to keep up with sprawling development that lacks integrated transportation planning and implementation of the Vision Dixie “smart growth” principles agreed upon by over 3,000 Washington County residents in 2006.
 Now these local representatives encourage our federal elected representatives to undermine federal laws to allow a highway by proposing new legislation in congress.